solana-foundation/solana-improvement-documents/proposals/simd-XXXX-vm-consume-budget-for-percise-failure.md

 ## Summary

-Adjusting how CU consumption is measured based on the conditions of Basic Block execution: successful completion will charge actual CUs, or requested CU if exceptions during Basic Block execution.
+Adjusting how CU consumption is measured based on the conditions of transaction execution: successful completion will consume actual CUs, but certain irregular failures will result in the transaction automatically consuming all requested CUs.

 ## Motivation